f0rfun/dev-course-notes/Week 1 - JAvascript/ArrowFunctions.md

 It's a fancy way of saying **"this"** comes from the surrounding scope where the function is called.
 Traditionally, functions in JavaScript bind their own **"this"** value, however in an arrow function, its value is fetched lexically from the scope it sits within.
 It (the arrow function itself) has no **"this"**, so it assumes the outer scope when **"this"** is called within an arrow function.

-You get to save yourself from having to .bind, .call, .apply and having to write that=this.

 ```
 function Grab (FoodService) {
   this.driver = 'Hello';